gbarisano/alps/README.md

 - [Examples of usage](#examples-of-usage)

 ## Required libraries
 - FSL v.
-6.0.3 or newer (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) (it should work with older versions of FSL, but you might need to get the b02b0_1.cnf configuration file from newer FSL versions.
+6.0.6 or newer (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) (it should work with older versions of FSL, but you might need to get the b02b0_1.cnf configuration file from newer FSL versions and specify the ```eddy``` command to use via the option ```-e```.
 This configuration file is needed in case your dwi input has odd number of slices.
 Older versions of FSL will also give you LESS consistent results, i.e., if you launch the script 100 times with the same inputs, you will have 100 slightly different ALPS results, with a variability in the order of about 0.001).
 - MRtrix3 (https://www.mrtrix.org/download) (only needed for preprocessing steps)

 This script assumes that FSL and MRtrix3 are in your $PATH.